Tomev/qcflow/docs/source/model-registry.rst

 **Set and delete aliases on models**

-To set, update, and delete aliases using the MLflow Client API, see the examples below:
+To set, update, and delete aliases using the QCFlow Client API, see the examples below:

 .. code-block:: python

-    from mlflow import MlflowClient
+    from qcflow import MlflowClient

     client = MlflowClient()